osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Meteor			- Meteor appears at the peak of flight and lands scattering flaming earth Meteor Shower	- Creates many meteors that rain down upon everyone MOAB			- Super-sized Nuke
-Napalm Blast	x Explodes on impact and releases many small napalm bomblets Napalm MIRV		- MIRV with napalm warheads
+Napalm Blast	- Explodes on impact and releases many small napalm bomblets Napalm MIRV		- MIRV with napalm warheads
-Napalm S-MIRV	- Spread MIRV with napalm warheads Quicksand		- Explodes on impact releasing a series of slow-moving, poorly aimed diggers Ring of Dirt    - Raises multiple dirt walls that form a ring around you Riot Drill      - 3 heavy riot bombs are shot in rapid succession at the same point Roller MIRV		x MIRV with rolling warheads
+Napalm S-MIRV	- Spread MIRV with napalm warheads Quicksand		- Explodes on impact releasing a series of slow-moving, poorly aimed diggers Ring of Dirt    - Raises multiple dirt walls that form a ring around you Riot Drill      - 3 heavy riot bombs are shot in rapid succession at the same point Shockwave		- Creates a massive energy wave which ripples outwards without destroying the landscape Strangelove		- The end game weapon
-Roller S-MIRV	x Rolling Spread MIRV
-Sandfish		x Explodes on impact releasing several leaping sandhogs Sandhog Blast	x Explodes on contact and releases many baby sandhogs Shockwave		- Creates a massive energy wave which ripples outwards without destroying the landscape Strangelove		- The end game weapon
-Suicide Bomb	- Detonates yourself causing a huge, powerful explosion Terraform		x Raises dirt over a huge area when fired high into the air The Travolta	- Super-sized Funky Bomb
+Suicide Bomb	- Detonates yourself causing a huge, powerful explosion The Travolta	- Super-sized Funky Bomb
 Wall of Dirt    - Raises a small wall of dirt a short distance from your tank in the direction you aim